volterra-luo/django-oss-storage/README.md

 ``OSS_STORAGE_BUCKET_NAME``

-Your Amazon Web Services storage bucket name, as a string.
+Your Aliyun OSS bucket name, as a string.